Throughout November and December, I’ll be offering encouraging tips on how to get through the holidays during times of grief.

 Pray about and consider what you need to do, or not do, this holiday season and come to a place of peace about it.

-It doesn’t mean it will always be like this…just because you choose something this year doesn’t mean it will be cemented or always be like this…it simply means you are doing what you need to do THIS holiday season to make it through.
+It doesn’t mean it will always be like this…(just because you choose something this year doesn’t mean it will be cemented forever)…it simply means you are doing what you need to do THIS holiday season to make it through.

 Communication is key!
-Talk about it with your loved ones, so as to avoid hurt feelings or conflict.
-Some compromise may also be needed.
+Talk about it with your loved ones, to avoid hurt feelings or conflict.
+Some compromise may also be needed when choosing what to do (and not do) during the holidays.
+Ideally, it is best to come to decisions where your grief is genuinely honored while also factoring in honoring your time with remaining loved ones.
 Just like there is no such thing as “cookie cutter” grief, not every griever or family will handle the holidays the exact same way either.
 Each must communicate and find what’s best for their own individual family.
-It may include fully celebrating holidays as usual…or changing things up just a little or beginning some new traditions…or completely changing everything this year…or going out of town, on a vacation, or to visit family who live out of town, for a change of scenery.
-There are many ways to create a special, meaningful holiday during a time of grief.
+It may include fully celebrating holidays as usual…or changing things up just a little…or beginning some new traditions…or completely changing everything this year…or going out of town, on a vacation, or to visit family who live out of town for a change of scenery.
+There are many ways to create a special, meaningful holiday during times of grief.

 If you have family and friends who love you, support you, and encourage you, what an amazing gift that truly is!
 Be sure to thank them for any way they bring encouragement, meaning, and love to your life!

-The first few years are the absolute hardest, but through genuinely working out your grief, holidays can hold great joy again…in time!
+The first few years are the absolute hardest, but through genuinely remembering & honoring your treasured deceased loved ones, honoring your grief situation, showing love to your remaining loved ones, and working through your grief, holidays can hold great joy again…in time!

 Gratitude & blessings,